Joeyonng/datajoint_generic_ec2/aws-jupyter/README.md

 Run `./aws-jupyter.py -h` will print the help message of the script.
 You are welcome to modify the details in `aws-jupyter.py`.

 1. Run configuration - run `./aws-jupyter.py config` to set up the script.
 Include region, instance type, AMI and credential file path.
 2. Create a cluster - run `./aws-jupyter.py create -c <N> --name <NAME>` to create a cluster named <NAME> with <N> nodes.
 Later the cluster name is required to check the cluster status and to terminate the cluster.
 If on-demand instances are needed, please append `--ondemand` option.
 3. Check a cluster - run `./aws-jupyter.py check --name <NAME>` to check the status of a cluster.
-If the cluster is ready, you will run the script `./script-examples/install-project.sh` on all instances of this cluster.
+If the cluster is ready, the script `./script-examples/install-project.sh` will be run on all instances of this cluster.
+You need to customize your codes in this script.
 4. Terminate a cluster - run `./aws-jupyter.py terminate --name <NAME>` to terminate a cluster.